Northwestern Forested Mountains: Endangered species

 The northern spotted owl (Strix occidentalis caurina) is considered a species of utmost concern in the Northwestern Forested Mountains region.
 This small raptor was listed as threatened under the Endangered Species Act of 1973.
 The current population is 15,000 birds, all of which are located in North America.
-Over 70% of the species’ habitat was destroyed in the 19th and 20th centuries, and the timber industry is causing that number to increase.
+Over 70% of the species' habitat was destroyed in the 19th and 20th centuries, and continued demand from the timber industry is contributing to further habitat loss.
 Both northern spotted owls and the timber industry prefer old-growth forests, so as demand for timber products increases, the spotted owl's habitat decreases.
 Forest management plans that stress limits on timber harvest and suggest alternative options are being formed, along with plans to prevent habitat fragmentation.

 The barred owl is also causing a decrease in the population numbers of the northern spotted owl, as they are a larger, more competitive species that have begun to use the same habitat, however, no major plans have been formed to manage this situation.

 Malheur wire-lettuce (Stephanomeria malheurensis) is also an endangered species in the region.
 Only one population of this plant survives in the wild, located in Harney, Oregon.
 The self-pollinating shrub is found at high elevations in volcanic soils.
 Because the range is so small, any disturbance in the habitat could be detrimental.
 One of the main threats is cheatgrass, which can expand to completely cover the ground and use up resources also needed by Malheur wire-lettuce.
 It is generally agreed that to protect the species, efforts must be focused on forming new populations, and more importantly, maintaining the condition of the current site in Oregon.